sigsegv7/Vega/docs/pre_man/tty.9.md

 of the TTY within the Vega kernel.

-The ``tty_set_defaults()`` function is used when a TTY is to be created and have it's descriptor's fields set to a default value.
+The ``tty_set_defaults()`` function is used when a TTY is to be created and have its descriptor's fields set to a default value.
 The first argument shall be a pointer to the TTY.
 It is important to use ``tty_set_defaults()`` before attaching the TTY.